-Drug courts provide an intensive and targeted response to offenders with a severe substance use disorder contributing to their offending behaviour.
-The Drug and Alcohol Court will be targeted at adult offenders and require participants to be supervised and undertake treatment and program interventions that seek to address their drug and/or alcohol dependency issues and criminal offending.
+Drug courts treat offenders with a severe substance use disorder contributing to their offending behaviour.
+The Queensland Drug and Alcohol Court targets adult offenders to be supervised and undertake treatment to address their drug and/or alcohol dependency issues and criminal offending.

-The Drug and Alcohol Court is expected to be operational in Brisbane by late 2017.
+The Drug and Alcohol Court starts in Brisbane on 29 January 2018.

-The Penalties and Sentences (Drug and Alcohol Treatment Orders) and Other Legislation Amendment Bill 2017 was introduced into Parliament on 10 August 2017.
+The Penalties and Sentences (Drug and Alcohol Treatment Orders) and Other Legislation Amendment Bill 2017 was passed in October 2017.
 The amendment Bill enables a Drug and Alcohol Treatment Order to be included into Queensland’s existing sentencing framework.

 The Legal Affairs and Community Safety Committee has released its report into its examination of the Penalties and Sentences (Drug and Alcohol Treatment Orders) and Other Legislation Amendment Bill 2017.

 The committee considered whether the Bill had sufficient regard to the rights and liberties of individuals, and to the institution of parliament.